John Frusciante discography

 Frusciante began working with Omar Rodríguez-López in 2001 and has since collaborated on many recordings under both artists' names.
 Frusciante also was considered an honorary member of The Mars Volta from 2002 to 2008, occasionally performing live with the band from 2003 to 2006.
 Frusciante served as executive producer on Rodríguez-López's first film, released in 2010, The Sentimental Engine Slayer, which was filmed in 2007.

 In 2006, the Red Hot Chili Peppers released their Grammy Award-winning double album Stadium Arcadium.
 Frusciante began work on his tenth solo record, The Empyrean, shortly thereafter and subsequently released the album in early 2009.
 In December 2009, Frusciante revealed that he had left Red Hot Chili Peppers more than a year earlier, during their hiatus.
-Since then, he has gone on to release 2012's Letur-Lefr EP and Sect In Sgt EP (the latter recorded under the alias of Trickfinger), the full-length follow-up PBX Funicular Intaglio Zone, its experimental sequel, 2014's Enclosure, his 2015 album, Trickfinger and more recently Trickfinger II.
-Frusciante has also gone on to collaborate as Speed Dealer Moms with Venetian Snares, and with Swahili Blonde and Kimono Kult with his now former wife, Nicole Turley, as well as with the Black Knights.
+Since then, he has gone on to release 2012's Letur-Lefr EP and Sect In Sgt EP (the latter recorded under the alias of Trickfinger), the full-length follow-up PBX Funicular Intaglio Zone, its experimental sequel, 2014's Enclosure, his 2015 album, Trickfinger followed by Trickfinger II in 2017.
+Frusciante has also gone on to collaborate as Speed Dealer Moms with Venetian Snares, and with Swahili Blonde and Kimono Kult with his ex-wife, Nicole Turley, as well as with Black Knights.
 He has also released a number of solo tracks on his bandcamp and soundcloud pages.
 In December 2019, Frusciante again re-joined the Red Hot Chili Peppers, and their twelfth album Unlimited Love was ultimately released on April 1, 2022 and was followed soon after by their thirteenth album, Return of the Dream Canteen on October 14, 2022.
-Frusciante continues to release solo albums under his own name and under the Trickfinger name with three new releases in 2020.
+Frusciante continues to release solo albums under his own name and his Trickfinger alias with three new releases in 2020 and two new Speed Dealer Moms EPs since 2021.
+A four album box set featuring two new Trickfinger albums was released in July 2026.